pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

     -   Allow outbound TCP traffic on port 9000

-### PolyLogyx Client Provisioning Tool (CPT)
+### EclecticIQ ER Client Provisioning Tool (CPT)

-To simplify the provisioning of the endpoints with osquery agent and PolyLogyx Extension (as applicable), PolyLogyx ESP provides a simplified tool known as CPT.
-The CPT for individual operating system could be downloaded from the web interface of the PolyLogyx ESP.
+To simplify the provisioning of the endpoints with osquery agent and PolyLogyx Extension (as applicable), EclecticIQ ER provides a simplified tool known as CPT.
+The CPT for individual operating system could be downloaded from the web interface of the PEclecticIQ ER.

 ![cpt](../images/download_cpt.png)

 The following sections provide details on deploying the agent using CPT on different platforms.

-### Deploying the PolyLogyx Client on Windows
+### Deploying the EclecticIQ ER Client on Windows

-Use the PolyLogyx Client Provisioning Tool (CPT) utility to deploy the PolyLogyx client on endpoints.
+Use the EclecticIQ ER Client Provisioning Tool (CPT) utility to deploy the EclecticIQ ER client on endpoints.
 After you identify endpoints on which to deploy the client, push the CPT utility and public key file to the endpoints using any standard mechanism, such as SCCM.